Axa: United Kingdom

 Axa trades in the United Kingdom as Axa UK, with subsidiaries including Axa Insurance, Axa Wealth and Axa Health.
-AXA PPP International was the trading name for AXA PPP healthcare’s international health insurance division, which later rebranded as AXA - Global Healthcare on 1 January 2017.
-The company also owns the online insurer Swiftcover and fund manager Architas.
-In January 2007 Axa was reorganised into "strategic business units" aimed at competing within their specific markets.
+Axa PPP International was the trading name for Axa PPP healthcare's international health insurance division, which was later rebranded as Axa Global Healthcare on 1 January 2017.
+The company bought the online insurer Swiftcover, which was notorious for its controversial Iggy Pop TV advertising campaign, which was subsequently banned for being misleading, on the grounds that Iggy Pop would not be eligible for cover as someone working in the entertainment industry.

 In September 2013, Axa Wealth was fined £1.8 million by the FCA for failing to ensure it gave suitable investment advice to its customers.
 The regulator says it found "serious defects" in the way Axa advisers in Clydesdale Bank, Yorkshire Bank and the West Bromwich Building Society advised customers on investments.

 In 2018, they became the 'Official Global Insurance' partner of Premier League team Liverpool F.C. and in 2019, began sponsoring the training kits of the team.
-In 2020, the partnership was cemented further in 2020, when they purchased the naming rights to the club's newly built training centre, which became officially known as 'The AXA Training Centre.'
+In 2020, the partnership was cemented further, when they purchased the naming rights to the club's newly built training centre, which became officially known as 'The AXA Training Centre.'

-Axa Sun Life

-Axa Sun Life was created following the merger between Axa Equity & Law and Sun Life Assurance Society.
-In 2006 Winterthur Life in the UK was absorbed although Axa continues to use the Winterthur brand for high-net-worth wealth management business.